-As a response to the clear need in our Key Stage 3 students’ work for a shift away from narrative-dominant action sequences towards creative writing that evokes a mood and atmosphere, this learning sequence was developed.
+As a response to the clear need in our students’ work for a shift away from narrative-dominant action sequences towards creative writing that evokes a mood and atmosphere, this learning sequence was developed.

 This lesson sequence approaches narrative writing with a specific focus on sentence-level grammatical structures, namely: prepositional phrases, adverbials, relative clauses and subordinate clauses.
 Each lesson tackles one grammar point and plays with it.
 A writer’s model is often explored and the students experiment with their own use of the day’s grammatical structure to develop their own writing.